-Algarve best beaches vary greatly, from the gorgeous coves with fantastic rock formations in the centre to the wild surf beaches of the Costa Vicentina in the far west.
+The beaches in the Algarve vary greatly, from the gorgeous coves with fantastic rock formations in the centre to the wild surf beaches of the Costa Vicentina in the far west.
 Don’t overlook the eastern Algarve either – you’ll find some of the best beaches in Algarve in the long, flat sand bars around Faro and Tavira.

-This run-down of over 20 of the best beaches Algarve is a great way to help you plan your Algarve holidays.
+This run-down of over 20 of the best, most beautiful beaches in the Algarve is a great way to help you plan your Algarve holidays.
 You can decide on where to stay in Algarve, based on the type of beaches you prefer.
 Add in other things to do in Algarve and how much – if any – Algarve nightlife you wish to sample, and you’re well on your way.

 For now, enjoy this tour of the very best Algarve Portugal beaches.